sangho2/sangho2.github.io/sangho.md

 ## About Me
 * I am a Researcher at Microsoft Research Redmond.
 Before joining MSR I was a Postdoctoral Fellow at [Georgia Tech][GT] and a Post-doctoral Research Associate at [POSTECH][POSTECH].
+I obtained Ph.D. from POSTECH.
 My research interests are all aspects of computer security including systems security, hardware security, and web security.

 * \[[Curriculum Vitae][CV] | [Google Scholar][SCHOLAR] | [DBLP][DBLP]\]